wp-plugins/users-ultra/readme.txt

 == Changelog ==

+= 1.0.21 (04-30-2014) =
+* Improvement - Yahoo and Google Connect use OpenID.
+Sometimes a warning message was being displayed at the screen when using the login and registration shortocodes.
+We've updated the code to sort that out.

 = 1.0.20 (04-30-2014) =
 * Improvement - After many researching we have implemented again the option to create the "upload" folder again.
 We think this is a good feature for people that don't have ftp credentials.
 Thanks